HOUSE HISTORY PRODUCTS

 Includes the digital Research Report.

-This premium offering provides the most extensive level of research and weaves the results into a comprehensive and captivating narrative about the residence, its residents and the local neighbourhood.
+This premium offering provides the most extensive level of research and weaves the results into a comprehensive and captivating narrative about the residence, its residents and the local neighbourhood dating back to colonial times.

 The 10" X 10" hardcover book contains approximately thirty pages illustrated with historical documents and photographs from past and present and its cover features a an original drawing of your home by artist Jake Tobin Garrett.